dennislee22/dennislee22.github.io/docs/longhorn/benchmarking.md

 ## Longhorn vs Local Attached Storage

 - Any software defined storage is expected to perform lower than the local attached storage.
 This is because a typical software defined storage like Longhorn replicates the data synchronously to achieve high availability.
 The question is, to what extent the performance penalty is at stake.
-- The following graph shows the performance difference between both storage variants as the result of a series of tests using different block size, IOdepth and read/write operation.
+- The following graph shows the performance difference between these two storage variants as the result of a series of tests using different block size, IOdepth and read/write operation.

 ![](../../assets/images/longhorn/bench4.png)